stuartellis/tfg/CONTRIBUTING.md

 ### Setting Up The Project

 1. Ensure that you have the [required tools](#requirements).
-2. Create a Python virtual environment and activate it.
-3. Use the developer *requirements* file to add the dependencies to the Python virtual environment.
-4. Run the task in this project to set up the environment:
+2. Run the task in this project to set up the environment:

 ```shell
 task setup